November 13, 2022

 Honey (add 3-4 cups/gallon total liquid) Stainless Steel Pot, Carboys/Fermentation Vessels, Airlocks, Stirring Spoon, Measuring Spoons, Funnels, Tubing, Racking Cane/Tube, Bottles, Corks, Caps, Corker, Capper, Yeast, Hydrometer, Strainers, Most Important some type of record keeping apparatus

 i have in the past, but now don’t personally often use acid blends, tannins, yeast nutrient, or sulfites just for simplicity sake.
-Meads and wines I have made seem just fine without them.
+Meads and wines i have made seem just fine without them.
 However, after about 5 – 8 years they may lose some characteristics without the use of preservatives.

-The process for making mead can be very simple literally just adding honey to water at its most basic.
-I normally take the process a bit further in complexity.
+The process for making mead can be very simple literally just adding honey to water at its most basic. i normally take the process a bit further in complexity.
 Heat water, herbs, roots, fruits and honey to 150 degrees Fahrenheit or at least warm enough to blend.
 Cool to 90 degrees.
 Pitch yeast into mixture.
 A primed starter culture will help the process go faster but is not always necessary with small batches or fresh yeast.
 Affix airlock.
 Place in a location out of light in a temperate place.
 Wrapping in a blanket etc is one way to attain such conditions in the winter.
 Wait until bubbling in airlock is down to once every few minutes or completely stopped.
 Rack into a new container as many times as desired to achieve appropriate clarity.
 Sterilize bottles and fill.
 Meads taste best after at least six months to one year of aging.
-However, it may be enjoyed at every stage of development.
+However, they may be enjoyed at every stage of development.

 Leaves (Strain before pitching) Fruits Seeds Roots (ex. ¾# per 5 gal ginger)